dioufissa/al-ikhlas/README.md

 # al-ikhlas
-An Open app to find Qibla direction and prayer times for muslims
+An Open app to find prayer times for muslims